zignd/fun-with-webhooks/README.md

     $ sudo docker run -d --hostname rabbitmq-webhooks --name rabbitmq-webhooks -p 8080:15672 -p 5672:5672 rabbitmq:3-management

-Also, some integration tests require a RabbitMQ server and during the execution of those tests containers will be started and stopped as needed, therefore, make sure you have Docker installed for this reason as well.
+### Tests

+The application isn't very complex, therefore, I decided to go mostly with integration tests, it helped me ensure it was behaving correctly.
+Some integration tests require a RabbitMQ server, they will use Docker containers on the same image used on the previous topic, therefore, make you have this image, `rabbitmq:3-management`, pulled.

+    $ sudo docker pull rabbitmq:3-management

+Then you can execute the tests, but remember to execute them as root.
+The Docker API is used to start and stop containers, therefore, you need privileges to interact with it.

+    $ sudo npm test

 ### Understanding and running the applications in order